realworldocaml/book/en/02-guided-tour.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 we see that rather than choose a particular type for the value being
-tested, OCaml has introduced a _type variable_ `'a`.
-Type variables
-are used to express that a type is generic.
-So, a type containing a
+tested, OCaml has introduced a _type variable_ `'a` to express that the type is
-type variable `'a` can be used in a context where `'a` is replaced
+generic.
+A type containing a type variable `'a` can be used in a context where
-with any concrete type.
+`'a` is replaced with any concrete type.
 So, we can write:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # let long_string s = String.length s > 3;;